aduerig/shumi-chess/README.md

   or you can use "-wd", "-wt", "bd", or "bt", to set the t and d arguments for one side only (black or white) You can also use "-rN" where N is some ineger like 2, when it will play N "random moves" in a row.
 This move is randomly chosen as one of the best withen a small delta.
 Watch out, these "random moves" reduce ability.
-Also of note is the "foxF" feature for a hexidecimal number F (see Features.hpp for constants).
+Also of note is the "f0xF" feature for a hexidecimal number F (see Features.hpp for constants).

 ## Keystrokes active in app
   * esc  - Exit app
-  * 1    - Sets "randomize" next move.
-Useful to play different games.
-But careful, it will play a lot worse if   you use this too much
+  * 1    - Pause play.
+Useful when playing computers against each other so you can look at the position before the game moves on.
+You can then hit "Get FEN" button, which will deposit the FEN into the clipboard.
+Timers not paused, so times will include the pause interval.
+One key hit again, releases the pause

 ## change log
   * Abandoned 10/11/2025